Safety tiersΒΆ

 • The same self-pane guard that protects the destructive kill commands also refuses to respawn the pane running the MCP server.

-send_keys / paste_textΒΆ
+send_keys / send_keys_batch / paste_textΒΆ

 These can execute anything the pane’s shell accepts.
 There is no payload validation.
-The audit log stores a digest of the content, not the content itself, so a secret typed via send_keys does not land in logs.
+The audit log stores a digest of the content, not the content itself, so a secret typed via send_keys or send_keys_batch does not land in logs.

 Audit logΒΆ